yeff-bridges/CodeSamples/README.md

 Currently, the problems tackled are Image Captioning with the Flickr8k dataset.

 More examples will be added in the future as I find them from old drives and polish them.

+Some specific To-Do's:
+ - Add section for Predictive Analytics
+ - Add section for Deployment examples
+ - Add section for various pre-processing, data access, and feature engineering